mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Teamwork and communication are as essential as technical ability in order to deliver change in large or complex domains.
 Enthusiasm and the ability to learn, technical and non-technical subject matter, are also key skills required by team members.
 These softer skills have as much, if not more to do with delivering success than technical knowledge alone.
 As I have mentioned before we have moved away from IT being an order taker that are simply given a dense set of requirements and told to get on with it.
 We need to empathise not only with business colleagues, but with business strategy and overarching needs.
 You don’t need rock stars, you need capable team players.

 In some respects coding is the easy part, after all, the computer will only do what you tell it to do (well most of the time).
 Collaborating with and understanding different people with different backgrounds and different ways of working is hard.
 You need to be able to play well with others.
-Problem solving is a team sport.
+Problem solving is a team sport, getting or giving help is not a sign of weakness but is essential for improving oneself to become an effective team player.

 Lastly don’t assume you know something, always be prepared to challenge your thinking and your opinions - you may be surprised on things you thought you knew.
 Do not be closed off to a new way of thinking or looking at problems from other people's point of views.
 Remember there is no right or wrong and it often has an awful lot to do with context.

-## To the next 15 years and the continued reinvention of DDD
+## To The Next 15 Years And The Continued Reinvention Of DDD

-Like the internet DDD is now an uncontrollable force, it is far larger than the sum of its parts.
-Its is a huge ever growing community of progressive and professional problem solvers learning how they can offer more to their business.
+DDD is now an uncontrollable force, it is far larger than the sum of its parts.
+It is a huge ever growing community of progressive and professional problem solvers learning how they can offer more to their business.
 I am afraid that even if we were to cut the head of off Eric Evans the community and practitioners would still grow and continue to evolve Domain-Driven Design.
 Plus he is a nice chap and it would make an awful lot of mess.

 In my opinion the future of DDD lies in the blending between non-technical and technical “business” people.
 Knowledgeable technical people will turn into business decision makers due to more focus on key underlying business problems.
 Those that embrace the business as much as they embrace technology will flourish as leaders and actively contribute to the  strategies of their domains rather than simply being order takers.

-Thank you Eric for a fantastic book and thanks for the thousands that he has inspired (and that have inspired him) and who have inspired me and given so much for the community to help us become a little better each day.
+Thank you Eric for a fantastic book and thanks for the thousands that he has inspired (and that have inspired him).
+Thanks to those that have inspired me and given so much for the community to help us become a little better each day.
 Lastly remember it’s all about context so don't take what I say, or anyone says, verbatim, understand things and learn how to leverage the experience in your own context.
 Always be the humble student, don’t stop learning and never, never, never stop asking questions.